 - It is assumed that the irrigation controller operates with a weekly schedule, so the minimum irrigation frequency possible is once per week. - Some controllers do not have this limitation.
 A monthly schedule allows for less frequent irrigation cycles and a deeper application of water.
-For large established plants and trees, this encourages deeper root establishment and therefore a healthier plant or tree. - The frequency for the low water use shrubs is selected as one day per week for all months from April to October. - The ideal frequency for the low water use plants may well be once every two weeks or less if the controller were capable of such a schedule. - The frequency for the moderate shrubs is selected as one day per week in April and October and two days per week during the hotter months. - The frequency for the cool season turfgrassgrass is selected as two days per week in October, three days in April, May, August, and September, and four days in the hottest months of June and July.
+For large established plants and trees, this encourages deeper root establishment and therefore a healthier plant or tree. - The frequency for the low water use shrubs is selected as one day per week for all months from April to October. - The ideal frequency for the low water use plants may well be once every two weeks or less if the controller were capable of such a schedule. - The frequency for the moderate shrubs is selected as one day per week in October and two days per week during the hotter months. - The frequency for the cool season turfgrass is selected as two days per week in October, three days in April through September.

-3.5 Having decided how many days to irrigate each week, divide the weekly IRT by the number of days to irrigate to determine the daily IRT.
+Having decided how many days to irrigate each week, divide the weekly IRT by the number of days to irrigate to determine the daily IRT.